-The larger springs like Fairmont and Radium were likely also used by First Nations from many nearby groups, including Stoney, Peigan and Blood whose territories border Ktunaxa ?ama?kis to the East.
+The larger springs like Fairmont and Radium were likely also used by Indigenous from many nearby groups, including Stoney, Peigan and Blood whose territories border Ktunaxa ?ama?kis to the East.
 These two hot springs would have seen busy times when people converged on the region for the once bountiful upper Columbia summer salmon run and during the winter burbot spawning season.
 Other, more remote hot springs would likely have been discovered and used on hunting, berry-picking and trading trips.

 Steamy Radium Hot Springs in Kootenay National Park; Photo courtesy of Parks Canada/Olivia Robinson